 Of course, you can always choose ground service for any type of shipment whenever you’re buying postage online, or in-person at any Post Office or UPS location, as well.
 At the end of the day, it’s up to you!

+UPS Ground and USPS Ground Advantage are the two cheapest shipping services that UPS and USPS offer, respectively.
 When stacking up the two carriers’ services, the two most important factors to consider are cost and delivery speed.
 While the cost to ship depends on factors such as how big your box is, how much it weighs, and how far it needs to travel, UPS Ground is typically the cheaper alternative in most cases.
+However, in our experience, the prices are fairly comparable…and if you use online shipping software to purchase discounted postage, UPS and USPS will often lower the prices of their ground services to compete with each other.

-In terms of speed, UPS also boasts faster delivery, as you can see from the featured timeframes we’ve laid out below.
+In terms of speed, UPS boasts slightly faster delivery times, as you can see from the featured timeframes we’ve laid out below.

-One other thing that sets apart UPS Ground service from USPS is the built-in shipping insurance it comes with.
-When you buy a UPS Ground label, you automatically receive up to $100 in built-in insurance that you can claim in the event of a lost or damaged shipment.
-USPS, on the other hand, does not include any insurance for its ground service.
-You can always purchase extra insurance on top of the cost of your postage, but the only built-in insurance that USPS provides is for Priority Mail and Priority Mail Express shipments.
+Shippers should note that both UPS Ground and USPS Ground Advantage come with built-in shipping insurance from their respective carriers.
+When you buy a UPS Ground label, you automatically receive up to $100 in built-in carrier liability that you can claim in the event of a lost or damaged shipment.
+Similarly, all USPS Ground Advantage labels come with $100 of USPS insurance.
+You can always purchase extra insurance on top of the cost of your postage, of course, but if your package is valued at or below $100 (including postage), then both UPS Ground and USPS Ground Advantage protect you for the full value of your shipment.

 Learn more about how UPS insures packages based on declared value.